seattlerb/zentest/README.txt

 == DESCRIPTION

-ZenTest provides 4 different tools and 1 library: zentest, unit_diff, autotest, multiruby, and Test::Rails.
+ZenTest provides 4 different tools: zentest, unit_diff, autotest, and multiruby.

 ZenTest scans your target and unit-test code and writes your missing code based on simple naming rules, enabling XP at a much quicker pace.
 ZenTest only works with Ruby and Test::Unit.
+Nobody uses this tool anymore but it is the package namesake, so it stays.

 unit_diff is a command-line filter to diff expected results from actual results and allow you to quickly see exactly what is wrong.